smu-cs-3353/22s-pa02-amogus/README.md

 <b>Timsort</b> had results where the 60% sorted and 100% sorted arrays were very close in terms of sorting speed, while the unsorted array was significantly slower than the sorted arrays.
 This behavior makes sense since <b>Insertion Sort</b> is the major algorithm used to sort subarrays.
 The best case for <b>Insertion Sort</b> occurs when the array is sorted, so it is reasonable that the algorithm performs worse on unsorted arrays.

 ## Analysis: Relating Our Results To The Published Big O Upper Bounds
-For this section, we will mostly be using the data in [Results - Dataset Size Vs. Time To Sort](https://github.com/smu-cs-3353/22s-pa02-amogus/blob/main/README.md#results---dataset-size-vs-time-to-sort) to find if our collected data is consistent with the upper bounds.
+For this section, we will mostly be using the data in Results: Dataset Size Vs. Time To Sort to find if our collected data is consistent with the upper bounds.

 ### Insertion Sort
 <b>Insertion Sort</b> has a worst case of O(n^2) and, in the data, we can see it has a very n^2 graphical output.
 This algorithm becomes much slower the larger the dataset becomes, and it performs most optimally when the array is already sorted, so we can conclude that the worst case for <b>Insertion Sort</b> matches what our data shows.